-INT109D Special Topics in Interdisciplinary Studies: Degree Completion and Career Transition 1 Credit Hour (1 Theory Hour) Prerequisite: Admission to Methodist College This course provides an overview of knowledge and skills needed in successfully completing a degree program and transitioning into a profession.
+INT109D Special Topics in Interdisciplinary Studies: Degree Completion and Career Transition 1 Credit Hour (1 Theory Hour) Prerequisite: Admission to Methodist College

+This course provides an overview of knowledge and skills needed in successfully completing a degree program and transitioning into a profession.
 Students will examine factors that underlie academic success in a rigorous curriculum such as strategic learning, goal setting, motivation, learning styles, time management, fiscal management, professional communication, critical thinking, and study strategies.
-Students will develop their personal educational goals, identify personal strangths, and one areas for development.
-Students will personal strengths, and explore areas for development.
+Students will develop their personal educational goals, identify personal strengths, and explore areas for development.
 Students will become familiar with college resources, services, and the student management and learning systems.